Top 5 Conditions Dry Needling Can Help With

 Carpal tunnel syndrome is a condition caused by excess pressure on the median nerve located in your hand.

-This pressure frequently results in numbness, weakness, and pain throughout your hand and wrist.
+This pressure frequently results in numbness, weakness, and pain throughout your hand and wrists.

 However, dry needling can be an effective nonsurgical carpal tunnel syndrome treatment.